Adversarial Patterns: Building Robust Android Malware Classifiers: Evasion attacks and defenses: Foundation

+Here, $k$ encourages the optimizer to find an adversarial example with high confidence, and $Z(.)$ are logits.

-\textbf{DeepFool attack:} DeepFool is an iterative L2-attack designed to produce minimally perturbed samples proposed by Moosavi et al. \cite{moosavi2016deepfool}.
-For a linear binary classifier, the minimal perturbation required to produce an adversarial example of a sample $x$ is obtained by finding the projection of the sample on the classifier's decision boundary, a hyperplane $F:\theta^{T}x+b=0$.
-This projection is given by $-\frac{f(x0)}{||\theta||_{2}^{2}}\theta$.
-For a general curved decision surface, a linear approximation is obtained using a small linear step of $\nabla f(x)$ at each iteration $x_i$.
+\textbf{DeepFool \cite{moosavi2016deepfool}:} DeepFool is an iterative $L_2$-attack designed to produce minimally perturbed samples.
+For a linear binary classifier, the minimal perturbation is obtained by finding the projection of a sample $x$ on the classifier's decision boundary, a hyperplane $F:\theta^{T}x+b=0$.
+This projection is given by $-\frac{F(x0)}{||\theta||_{2}^{2}}\theta$.
+For a general curved decision surface, a linear approximation is obtained using a small linear step of $\nabla F(x)$ at each iteration $x_i$.
 Using the closed form solution of perturbation $\delta$ for linear case, the perturbation $\delta$ for general case is expressed as:

-The modified sample $(x*)$ is obtained by adding $\delta$ from equation \ref{eqn:deepfool} to $x_i$.
-If the classifier wrongly predicts the perturbed sample, the adversarial sample is obtained.
-Otherwise, the procedure is repeated.
-For multi-class classifiers, similar projection holds with addition of multiple decision boundaries.
-If the decision boundaries are curved, linear approximations should be made.